Articles & Guides

 Young kids are learning constantly, and there’s evidence that the structured nature of daycare and the educational exposure they get each day they attend can aid in their healthy development.

-According to one study published in the journal Pediatrics, when care is “consistent, developmentally appropriate, and emotionally supportive, and the environment is healthy and safe,” there is a positive effect on kids’ cognitive development.
+According to a 2017 study published in the journal Pediatrics, when care is “consistent, developmentally appropriate, and emotionally supportive, and the environment is healthy and safe,” there is a positive effect on kids’ cognitive development.
 Skills they learn in daycare can help with important childhood tasks like:

 • Regulating emotions.